-Your "resting metabolism" (a term often employed by weight loss experts, such as dietitians, personal trainers etc.) is basically the number of calories your body burns when it is at rest.
-Muscle burns more calories than fat, so when you are overweight your resting metabolism tends to be slower than someone who has more muscle mass.
+Your "Resting Metabolism" (a term often employed by weight loss experts, such as dieticians, personal trainers etc.) is basically the number of calories your body burns when it is at rest.
+Muscle burns more calories than fat, so when you are overweight your resting metabolism tends to be slower than someone who has more Muscle Mass.

 Simply put, to lose fat and not muscle, you need to have an efficient metabolism.
 In practical terms, this means burning more calories than you are consuming.